mheadd/voiceingov.org/_posts/2005-06-30-last-call-working-draft-of-ccxml.md

 **Where is CCXML in the standards approval process?**

 Unfortunately, the process used by the W3C is somewhat of a labyrinth.
-My understanding of this process leads me to believe that after this â€œcallâ€ for comments, the specification will advance to â€œCandidate Recommendationâ€ status, which should encourage more vendors to implement it in their platforms.
+My understanding of this process leads me to believe that after this "call" for comments, the specification will advance to "Candidate Recommendation" status, which should encourage more vendors to implement it in their platforms.
 Those with lots of time, or an inclination for self abuse ( 😉 ), can read more about the W3C approval process [here](http://www.w3.org/2004/02/Process-20040205/).

 **Where can I learn more about CCXML?**